Planning a solo Disney Parks trip as an introvert

 Look for a “Gatherer” (Cast Member) standing out front of the workshop and give them your name.
 You can check in up to 15 minutes before your reservation.
 Each builder can bring one guest.

-PIck your hilt theme
+Pick your hilt theme

 They’ll give you a laminated card that describes the four available hilt themes.